Room 2239, Gateway Park

 bndrury at wpi.edu

-Ben is currently researching methods to produce perovskite crystals with centimeter sized dimensions.
+Ben researched methods to produce perovskite crystals with centimeter sized dimensions.
 This perovskite in particular is called methylammonium lead iodide, or MAPbI3, and he is interested in this specific material for its photoelectric properties.
-He is currently testing and adjusting multiple known methods to form crystals so that†surface†science can be more easily applied.
+He tested and adjusted multiple known methods to form crystals so that surface science analyses can be more easily applied.

 What brought you to WPI?